owickstrom/wickstrom.tech/src/posts/2025-10-24-error-reporting-linear-temporal-logic.md

 Or for a liveness property like
-$\text{next}_d(\text{next}_d(\text{eventually}_7(B = C)))$, where there is no counterexample at a particular state, we could draw a diagram showing how we give up after eight states:
+$\text{next}_d(\text{next}_d(\text{eventually}_7(B = C)))$, where there is no counterexample at a particular state, we could draw a diagram showing how we give up after some time:

 <object data="/assets/ltl-error-reporting/eventually.svg" type="image/svg+xml" width="540px">
     <img src="/assets/ltl-error-reporting/eventually.svg" width="540px" />